anshul-birajdar/Personal/README.md

 - rem |------------------|
 u user g group o other
 ex : $ chmod u+x filename
+sticky suid sgid :
+uid: set uid of owner rather than curent user add 4 to last digit of chmod which is 0 so not required or chmod name+s
+gid: set gid of ownergrp rather than curent user's grp add 2 to last digit or chmod name+g sticky:prevent deletion of dir or content of it not created by user even if permission is granted : used in /tmp to hold temp files add 1 to last digit or chmod name+g

 Users & Groups:
 $ passwd <user> # sets the password for user , default is root